casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 ## Pre-requisites
-- You need the contract package hash identifying the contract package where you want to add a new version of the contract
+- You need the contract package hash identifying the contract package where you want to add a new version of the unlocked contract
 - You should be familiar with [writing smart contracts](./writing-contracts), [on-chain contracts](/dapp-dev-guide/on-chain-contracts/), and [calling contracts](/dapp-dev-guide/calling-contracts) on the Casper Network